Download our FREE smartphone app today!

 Mr Astin has been teaching for 20 years, and with the Harris Federation since 2008.
 He began his career at a large school in Milton Keynes in 1995 and then taught at a very successful girls' school in Carshalton.

 In 2008, Mr Astin was appointed Assistant Principal of our sister school, Harris City Academy Crystal Palace.
-After that, he was a leader of the Harris Sixth Form, of which Harris Girls’ Academy Bromley is a part.
+After that, he was a leader of the Harris Sixth Form and later the Principal of Harris Girls’ Academy Bromley.

 During this time, he helped to lay the educational foundations of the Harris Westminster Sixth Form, a collaboration with Westminster School which aims to prepare London’s brightest state school pupils for entry to the world’s best universities.
-Mr Astin, who lives in Beckenham with his young family, was appointed Principal of Harris Girls’ Academy Bromley in September 2014.
+Mr Astin, who lives in Beckenham with his young family, was appointed Executive Principal of Harris Academy Orpington in September 2018.

 Mr Richard Carey, Head of Academy